xbeat/Machine-Learning/README.md

 Introduction to Kolmogorov-Arnold Networks

 Kolmogorov-Arnold Networks (KANs) are a class of neural networks inspired by the Kolmogorov-Arnold representation theorem.
 These networks aim to approximate multivariate functions using a composition of univariate functions.
 While KANs have shown promise in various applications, their robustness against adversarial attacks is an important area of study.

+## Non-Normality Tests Using Python

+Understanding Non-Normality Tests

+Non-normality tests are statistical tools used to assess whether a given dataset deviates from a normal distribution.
+It's crucial to understand that these tests cannot prove normality; they can only indicate whether the data is compatible enough with a normal distribution or deviates significantly from it.
+This distinction is important because normality is a theoretical pattern, and failing to reject the null hypothesis is always a Type II error.

 ## Vanishing and Exploding Gradient Problems in Python